-FMT_MSA.1.1/JCRE The TSF shall enforce the FIREWALL access control SFP to restrict the ability to modify the security attributes the selected applet Context security attribute to the Java Card RE (S.JCRE).
-Application note:
+FMT_MSA.1.1/JCRE The TSF shall enforce the FIREWALL access control SFP to restrict the ability to modify the security attributes the Selected Applet Context to the Java Card RE (S.JCRE).

-The modification of the Selected Applet Context is performed in accordance with the rules given in [JCRE222], §4 and [JCVM222], §3.4.
+The modification of the Selected Applet Context is performed in accordance with the rules given in [JCRE3], §4 and [JCVM3], §3.4.